tweedge/springcore-0day-en/README.md

 >
 > Does that sound about right?

+**New**: [Praetorian](https://twitter.com/praetorianlabs/status/1509207085485113356) claims that Spring Core is vulnerable to RCE due to a bypass for CVE-2010-1622 - allegedly, this PoC is doing that.
+Asked them for a demo application.

 ## TODOs

 * Get a Mandarin speaker to help confirm and clean up this veeery rough machine-made translation.